BTIG Maintains Boot Barn Holdings (BOOT) Buy Recommendation

 What is the Fund Sentiment?

 There are 656 funds or institutions reporting positions in Boot Barn Holdings.
-This is an increase of 26 owner(s) or 4.13% in the last quarter.
-Average portfolio weight of all funds dedicated to BOOT is 0.30%, an increase of 17.65%.
-Total shares owned by institutions increased in the last three months by 5.49% to 41,038K shares.
-The put/call ratio of BOOT is 1.06, indicating a bearish outlook.
+This is an increase of 27 owner(s) or 4.29% in the last quarter.
+Average portfolio weight of all funds dedicated to BOOT is 0.30%, an increase of 17.43%.
+Total shares owned by institutions increased in the last three months by 5.67% to 41,014K shares.
+The put/call ratio of BOOT is 0.98, indicating a bullish outlook.

 What are Other Shareholders Doing?